ctolon/PythonInterfaceDemo/NewAllWorkFlows/doc/2_Prerequisites.md

 ### Prerequisites Before Installation argcomplete Package For Linux Based Systems and LXPLUS

 Global completion requires bash support for complete -D, which was introduced in bash 4.2.
 Older Linux systems, you will need to update bash to use this feature.
-Check the shell type with `echo $SHEL`.
+Check the shell type with `echo $SHEL` .
 If it's bash, Check the version of the running copy of bash with `echo $BASH_VERSION`.
 If your bash version older than 4.2 you need the update your bash:

 Update Bash on CentOS/Redhat/Fedora Linux:

+\code{.sh}
-`yum update bash`
+yum update bash
+\endcode

 Update Bash in Ubuntu / Debian / Linux Mint:

+\code{.sh}
-`apt-get install --only-upgrade bash`
+apt-get install --only-upgrade bash
+\endcode

 Also you need check your shell type with `echo $SHEL`. if your shell isn't bash you need change your shell with (if your shell type is bash you don't need to use these commands):

-`exec bash` (It just changes the type of terminal you are working in, the system's main shell settings are preserved)
+\code{.sh} exec bash \endcode (It just changes the type of terminal you are working in, the system's main shell settings are preserved)

 or

-`sudo chsh -s /bin/bash <username>` or  `sudo chsh -s /bin/bash` (Converts all system shell settings to bash)
+\code{.sh} sudo chsh -s /bin/bash <username> \endcode  or \code{.sh} sudo chsh -s /bin/bash \endcode  (Converts all system shell settings to bash)

 IMPORTANT P.S 1 : If you use the `exec` bash command you will need to use this command every time when you open a new terminal to for source the argcomplete.sh script.